-Results 2011(£000) 2010 (£000)
+2012 £000 2011 £000

-Revenue 43,311 45,034
+Revenue 50,243 43,311

-Operating Profit 1,677 2,569
+Operating Profit 2,683 1,677

-Profit Before Tax 1,890 2,250
+Profit Before Tax 3,120 1,890

-Net Return on Sales 4 4% 5 0%
+Net Return on Sales 6 2% 4 4%

-The level of business has broadly remained the same as the previous year although the business mix has changed such that the Company has expanded its customer base and has also expanded into new business sectors.
-In particular the Company, despite the challenging market conditions, has exceeded the target profitability through the enormous efforts of all staff who have contributed in terms of reducing costs and increasing revenues.
-Through this time the workforce has maintained industry-leading levels of operational performance, which resulted in DRS earning the prestigious title of the UK's best performing rail freight operator.
+The level of business has increased over the previous year and the Company has continued to expand its customer base.
+The Company has also expanded into new business sectors, despite the challenging market conditions and has exceeded the target profitability through the enormous efforts of all staff who have contributed in terms of reducing costs and increasing revenues.
+During the year the workforce has maintained industry-leading levels of operational performance.